simp/pupmod-simp-ds389/README.md

 #### Enabling the default instance

-If you are coming from the `simp-openldap` module, you will probably want the default intance and schema populated.
-To do this, add the following to hiera:
+If you are coming from the `simp-openldap` module, you will probably want to populate the default LDAP instance and schema.
+To do this, add the following to
+hiera:

 ```yaml
 ---